Welcome to the Speech Pathology and Audiology studies at the University of Virginia.

 The academic faculty consists of high-caliber and collaborative scientists pursuing individual and collective research agendas encompassing language, cognition, literacy, augmented/alternate forms of communication, autism, voice, swallowing, and neurogenic communication disorders.
 Clinical Instructors are committed to providing high-quality learning experiences for establishing the necessary set of clinical competencies for entering the professional workforce and for setting out on a successful clinical career.

 Do you stutter or are you interested in learning more about stuttering?
 The Charlottesville Chapter of the National Stuttering Association (a non-profit organization dedicated to the support of people who stutter) provides a safe and friendly atmosphere for people who stutter, and those affected by stuttering.
 At meetings you will be able to: meet others who stutter, share experiences, practice your speaking skills, and work on moving forward with dignity and respect.
 Chapter meetings are open to those who stutter, parents/significant others/friends of stutterers, speech-language pathologists (SLPs), and anyone that wants to learn more about stuttering.
-Meetings will be held the first and third Monday of every month from 6-7pm in Ruffner 227B.
-Contact Courtney Luckman at email@example.com for more information.
+Contact Courtney Luckman at firstname.lastname@example.org for more information.